The idea of co-working spaces

 The goal is paradoxically to increase the value of work and at the same time save costs.
 This means that you can expect to see more of the clubhouse type of co-working spaces.
 Clubs are places where only members and their guests are allowed in.
 The rooms are defined according to a function, such as eating, reading, and meeting.
 These rooms are open to all, rather than being assigned to a single worker.
 You can book a more private room for a specific purpose, but in a clubhouse, you cannot put your name on the door.

-Members of future organizations will use these new co-working spaces for networking and for concentrated individual work but they are not going to have spaces to fill with their personal belongings.
+Members of future organizations will use these new co-working spaces for projects, networking and for concentrated individual work but they are not going to have spaces to fill with their personal belongings.

 Many people bemoan the loss of a personal designated space.
 However, I believe that they are going to learn to appreciate the value of freedom of choice and the escape from the control system of being seen in the office nine-to-five.